-Distribution: A neotropical genus of eight species of which only D. mexicana Hook.f. reaches more than 2 m in length; northeastern Mexico to Panama; moist tickets, cloud forests and rocky slopes; 1,500-2,300 m.
+Distribution: A neotropical genus of eight species of which only D. mexicana Hook. f. grows as a vine that reaches more than 2 m in length; northeastern Mexico to Panama; moist tickets, cloud forests and rocky slopes; 1,500-2,300 m.